![]() |

 Texas Instruments TI-1706SV

-four-banger and uses a single-chip calculator circuit manufactured (most
+four-banger and uses a single-chip calculator circuit manufactured by Sharp

-probably) by Toshiba, a small solar-cell array and a coin-shaped battery.
+Electronics of Japan, a small solar-cell array, and a coin-shaped battery.

 If we trace back the history about 15 years we discover products like the TI-1706, TI-1706 II and TI-1706 III with similar specifications.